-The decision to give up driving is much less welldefined than the decision to get a license.
-The “older driver” is defined differently from state to state, and each Department of Motor Vehicles varies in terms of how it handles license renewal for older drivers.
+The decision to give up driving is much less well-defined than the decision to get a license.
+States and individual Departments of Motor Vehicles vary in terms of how they handle license renewal for older drivers.
 Most people do not want to be told they can’t drive anymore.
-And no one wants to be the “bad guy” who tells a person that he or she is not driving safely.
+And no one wants to be the “bad guy” who tells a person that they are not driving safely.
 But if there are concerns, it is important to start these conversations early.
 The decision to stop driving can evolve over time, rather than being made suddenly.

-A driving assessment can help you and your family make a decision about whether to give up the car keys while avoiding the tension that comes from involving loved ones.
+A driving test can help you and your family make a decision about giving up driving while avoiding the tension that comes from involving loved ones.
 If and when the decision is made to stop driving, there are programs available to help you get where you need to go:

 You may also work out a schedule to get rides with family and friends or consider taxis or ride-sharing services like Lyft and Uber.

 The biggest challenge is finding the right balance: you do not want to deny yourself the privilege of driving sooner than is necessary, but you do not want your driving to put yourself or others in harm’s way.
 All of these decisions can be less stressful if you plan ahead.